Featured Image:@thirdeye_shots

 8. Heritage Square

-Why escape the city when you can escape the decade at the grounds dedicated to preserving Victorian-era structures and traditions.
-The gothic architecture offers a mysterious adventure into a completely different time as well as being a brilliant lesson in history.
+Why escape the city when you can escape the decade at the grounds dedicated to preserving Victorian-era structures and traditions?
+Its Gothic architecture offers a mysterious adventure into a completely different time as well as being a brilliant lesson in history.

 📍Location: Heritage Square Museum, 3800 Homer St